jmandreoli/PYTOOLS/doc/mod_cache.rst

 :mod:`PYTOOLS.cache` --- A persistent cache mechanism
 =====================================================

 This module provides basic persistent cache functionalities.
+Persistence means that cached values are stored and retrieved outside the main memory, hence can live longer than the python process where they are declared (in contrast with what function :func:`functools.cache` already provides).
+A default implementation of a persistent cache store is provided using the local file system.
+A protocol,

 An example
 ----------